Denny Morrison: 2014 Winter Olympics

-Having to come back from injury, Morrison qualified for the men's 1500 m and the national trials for the Sochi Olympics.
+Having to come back from injury, Morrison qualified for the men's 1500 m at the Canadian trials for the Sochi Olympics.
 In the 1000 m disaster struck when he fell meaning he was unable to qualify for one of his best events.
 Though Morrison had two team pursuit medals to his name, he had yet to achieve an individual medal, a medal which he felt was missing from his collection.
 Gilmore Junio, a fellow athlete, relinquished his spot in order for Morrison to skate the event at the Olympics just days before the event was to take place.
 At the 2014 Winter Olympics Morrison won silver in the 1000 m trailing the eventual winner Stefan Groothuis by 4/100ths of a second.
 After the race Morrison made sure to first thank Junio "I have to thank my teammate Gilmore Junio because without him none of this would have been possible."
 He later added, "Props to my entire support team, and not just my teammates – Gilmore, huge move, definitely – but the therapists, the coaches, the team leader, everyone had a part in this medal and I'm so happy to share with all my entire team."

 Following his silver medal performance, Morrison competed in his originally scheduled 1500 m event.
 Skating in the 15th pair of twenty he took over the lead until later pairings of Poland's Zbigniew Bródka took over the lead.
 Bródka would eventually end in a photo finish tie with Koen Verweij which would push Morrison into third and the bronze medal position.
 This gave Morrison his fourth ever Olympic medal, equaling Gaétan Boucher for the most medals by a Canadian male long track speed skater.

 Post-Sochi

 The 2015 World Single Distance Speed Skating Championships meant more success for Morrison where he won two silver medals, an individual in the 1,500 m and a second in the team pursuit with Ted-Jan Bloemen and Jordan Belchos.
-Morrison said of the team's silver that "With (Bloemen) coming over this summer, it was a new team, and we struggled early on this season.
-So we had to communicate, find out what our flaws were, correct our flaws, and we had better results...
+Morrison said of the team's silver that "With (Bloemen) coming over this summer, it was a new team, we had to communicate, find out what our flaws were, and work on them.
+We eventually created better results...
 And today, it all came together.
 This is just the beginning for us, on the road to the 2018 Olympics.".

 Morrison suffered a fractured femur in a motorcycle accident in May 2015 leaving him with a steel rod permanently implanted in his leg and unable to recall where he was or how he had gotten there.
-Just eleven months after the accident Morrison again befell misfortune when he announced in late April 2016 that he had suffered a stroke in Utah during a 25-day bicycle ride from Arizona to Utah.
+Just eleven months after the accident Morrison again befell misfortune when he announced in late April 2016 that he had suffered a stroke in Utah during a 20-day bicycle ride from Arizona to Utah.